Brady Campaign: Sandy Hook school shooting aftermath

-Aurora, Colorado theater shooting
+Theater shooting in Aurora, Colorado

-In 2014, the parent and step-parent of one of the 2012 Aurora, Colorado shooting victims, represented by Brady Center lawyers, filed suit against the companies from whom James Holmes purchased the ammunition, magazines, and body armor he used in the shooting.
+In 2014, the parent and step-parent of one of the victims of the 2012 Aurora theater shooting, represented by Brady Center lawyers, filed suit against the companies from whom James Holmes purchased the ammunition, magazines, and body armor he used in the shooting.
 In 2015, the judge in the case dismissed the suit on the grounds that such a lawsuit is in violation of both Colorado law and the federal Protection of Lawful Commerce in Arms Act because the guns and ammunition obtained from the online companies, including Lucky Gunner and The Sportsman's Guide, worked as claimed.
 He also ordered the plaintiffs to pay the legal costs of the defendants, which came to $280,000.
 As the Brady Center lawyers would be expected to know applicable case law in such a lawsuit, it is not clear whether the Brady Center or the plaintiffs themselves are responsible for paying the judgment.

 Assault weapons

 The Brady Campaign contends that self-loading and select-fire weapons are virtually identical since a semi-automatic rifle may be fired rapidly.

+In December 2025, Brady Campaign released a statement against the Trump Administration Department of Justice for suing the city of Washington, DC over the assault weapons ban.